Defence School of Aeronautical Engineering: History

 The school was formed on 1 April 2004 as the Defence College of Aeronautical Engineering (DCAE) and was one of five federated defence colleges formed after the Defence Training Review.
 In 2012, it joined three other technical training colleges under a combined organisation, the Defence College of Technical Training, and reverted in title to being a Defence School.

 On 17 January 2007, Secretary of State for Defence Des Browne announced that Metrix UK, a joint venture between Qinetiq and Land Securities, had been selected as preferred bidder for Package One of Defence training.
 This would locate all Aeronautical Engineering training for all three services at MOD St Athan in 2017.
 The project was terminated in 2010 as part of the Strategic Defence and Security Review, undertaken by the Conservative-Liberal Democrat coalition government.

 Constituent elements

-The school comprises a headquarters and three affiliated schools.
+The school comprises a headquarters and four affiliated schools.

 Headquarters

 The DSAE headquarters is based at the RAF Cosford in Shropshire.
 The school reports to the Defence College of Technical Training (DCTT) which, in turn, is part of the Royal Air Force's No. 22 Group.
 Between 2004 and 2009 the station at Cosford was known as DCAE Cosford.